SourMesen/Mesen/Docs/content/configuration/Input.md

 	<span>Advanced Options</span>
 </div></div>

+**Controller axis deadzone size**: Controls the deadzone size for analog sticks.
+A larger deadzone means that the analog stick will need to be moved more before a button press is registered.

 **Hide mouse pointer when using zapper**: Hides the mouse pointer completely when a Zapper is connected.
 This is useful when using light guns (for PCs) that simulate a mouse.

 ### Display Controller Input ###